cvergnes/public/artificial_intelligence_modern_approach.md

 Four approach.

 Acting as an human : Turing test (people can't tell it's an human or a computer who have responded to written questions).
 It requires NLP, reasoning, etc...)
 AI researchers have devoted little effort to this test.
 They think it's more fruitful to study underlying mechanism of intelligences.
-Like aeronautics engineer who studied aerodynamism than fool a pigeon with a fake pigeon.
+Like aeronautics engineer who preferred studied aerodynamism than fool a pigeon with a fake pigeon.